 ARCH 426 Fundamentals of Architecture (3) Prerequisite: admission to 3 1/2 year M. ARCH program.
+For ARCH majors only.
 Thematic introduction of a variety of skills, issues, and ways of thinking that bear directly on the design and understanding of the built world.

-ARCH 427 Theories of Architecture (3) Prerequisite: ARCH 221 or permission of department.
+ARCH 427 Theories of Architecture (3) Prerequisite: ARCH426 or permission of department.
 For ARCH majors only.
 Selected historical and modern theories of architectural design.

-ARCH 428 Selected Topics in Architectural History (1-3)Prerequisite: permission of department.
-Repeatable to 7 credits if content differs
+ARCH 428 Selected Topics in Architectural History (1-3) Prerequisite: permission of department.
+Repeatable to 6 credits if content differs.
+Special topics in the history of architecture.

-ARCH 429 Independent Studies in Architectural History (1-4) Repeatable to 6 credits.
-Proposed work must have a faculty sponsor and receive approval of the curriculum committee.
+ARCH 429 Independent Studies in Architectural History (1.4) Repeatable to 6 credits.
+Proposed work must have faculty sponsor and receive approval of the Curriculum Committee.

-ARCH 433 History of Renaissance Architecture (3) Prerequisite: ARCH 221 or permission of department.
+ARCH 433 History of Renaissance Architecture (3) Prerequisite: ARCH221 or permission of department.
 Renaissance architectural principles and trends in the 15th and 16th centuries and their modifications in the Baroque period.

-ARCH 434 History of Modern Architecture (3) Prerequisite: ARCH 221 or permission of department.
+ARCH 434 History of Modern Architecture (3) Prerequisite: ARCH221 or permission of department.
 Architectural trends and principles from 1750 to the present, with emphasis on developments since the mid-19th century.